-Click here for a montage of History work from across the school in September 2020:
+Click here for a montage of History work from across the school:

 History is a foundation subject within the National Curriculum.
 Cross curricular links are evident throughout the year groups and school planning.
 Teachers work collaboratively to plan for whole school projects termly.

 An engaging history curriculum will help pupils gain a coherent knowledge and understanding of Britain’s past and that of the wider world.
 It should inspire pupils’ curiosity to know more about the past.
 Teaching should equip pupils to ask perceptive questions, think critically, interpret evidence and develop perspective and judgement.
 History helps pupils to understand the complexity of people’s lives, the process of change, the diversity of societies and relationships between relevant groups, as well as their own identity and the challenges of their time.

 The school libraries are well resourced for the topics studied and our local area has places of significant historical importance including the site of the Small Arms’ Factory.

 CROSS CURRICULAR LINKS

 History topics provide many opportunities for cross-curricular links with other areas of the curriculum.
 Our curriculum encourages the interconnected knowledge, skills and understanding needed for lifelong learning and being responsible global citizens.

 Examples of these are evident in each Year group.